Anna Nicole Smith: Birth of daughter

-A judge in the United States ordered that DNA tests be performed to determine the biological father of Smith's daughter.
-Following Smith's death Birkhead's attorney asked for an emergency DNA sample to be taken from Smith's body.
-The request was denied by a judge who ordered that Smith's body be preserved until February 20.
+A judge in the United States ordered that DNA paternity tests be performed to determine Dannielynn's biological father.
+Following Smith's death, Birkhead's attorney asked for an emergency DNA sample to be taken from Smith's body.
+The request was denied by a judge who ordered that her body be preserved until February 20.

-On February 9, 2007, Zsa Zsa Gabor's husband, Frédéric Prinz von Anhalt, said that he had had a decade-long affair with Smith and could potentially be the father of her daughter.
-Alexander Denk, a former bodyguard and chef for Smith, also claimed that he had an affair with Smith and that he, too, was potentially the father.
+On February 9, 2007, Zsa Zsa Gabor's husband, Frédéric Prinz von Anhalt, stated that he had had a decade-long affair with Smith and could potentially be the father of her daughter.
+Smith's former bodyguard and chef, Alexander Denk, also claimed that he had an affair with Smith and that he, too, was potentially the father.

-After Smith's death, TMZ reported that Smith had been given a prescription for methadone under a false name while she was in her eighth month of pregnancy.
+After Smith's death, the TMZ website reported that she had been given a prescription for methadone under a false name while she was in her eighth month of pregnancy.
 The Medical Board of California launched a review into the matter.
-The prescribing doctor, Sandeep Kapoor, said his treatment was "sound and appropriate."
+The prescribing doctor, Sandeep Kapoor, said the treatment he had administered was "sound and appropriate".

-In April 2007, a Bahamian judge ruled that DNA tests had established Birkhead as the father of Smith's daughter.
-Birkhead subsequently applied for an amended birth certificate listing him as the father, which paved the way for him to obtain a passport for the baby to leave with him for the U.S. Stern did not contest the DNA results or the ruling and Birkhead returned to the United States with the baby.
-Virgie Arthur appealed the ruling, but her appeal was denied and she was ordered to pay costs.
+In April 2007, a Bahamian judge ruled that DNA tests had established Birkhead as the biological father.
+Birkhead subsequently applied for an amended birth certificate listing him as Dannielynn's father, paving the way for him to obtain a passport for the baby to leave with him for the United States.
+Stern did not contest the DNA results or the ruling, and Birkhead returned to the United States with the baby.
+Smith's mother, Virgie Arthur, appealed the ruling, but her appeal was denied and she was ordered to pay costs.